Betchworth Castle: Post-Restoration of monarchy and the enlightenment

 In the 19th century, people saw little practical use for castles, and this one was outshone by a newer, bigger house in the larger grounds so soon abandoned, in the 1830s.
 The castle was bought by banking dynasty co-heir Henry Thomas Hope to add to his Deepdene estate in 1834, who demolished part of it to reuse the building material elsewhere.
 Without a permanent tenant, the remainder gradually fell into ruin, and became treated as a folly.

-The historian and topographer Malden, in 1911 wrote:
+The historian and topographer H. E. Malden, in 1911 wrote:

 Access

 A route of public access (by foot) to the site was created in 2005 along a signposted track across the golf course.
 The entire ruin is currently surrounded by sturdy railings for safety reasons as there are unstable subterranean cellars.
 It is part of the Deepdene trail and there is free access to the ruin.

 Future

 Mole Valley Council, which owned the castle, sold it in 2008 for £1 to local man Martin Higgins who has undertaken to conserve the structure and grounds, with financial support from English Heritage, Surrey Historic Buildings Trust and Mole Valley District Council, together with his own and other private funds, so that the public can be admitted.
+This has led to an increase in visitor numbers, from 7,000 a year in 2008 to an estimated 28,000 in 2022.